11. Right to Acquire

 2.1.1 Right to Acquire does not apply to all tenants on secure, assured or assured shorthold tenancies or to all property owned by the provider.
 Although the scheme shares some of the features of the Right to Buy scheme (Part V Housing Act 1985) there are important differences in how the scheme operates for Registered Provider tenants.

-2.1.2 The following paragraphs summarise the Right to Acquire legislative provisions, to enable providers to establish a tenant’s eligibility; but they are not exhaustive and cannot be taken as an authoritative interpretation of the law.
+2.1.2 The following paragraphs summarise the Right to Acquire legislative provisions, to enable providers to establish a tenant’s eligibility.
+They are not exhaustive and cannot be taken as an authoritative interpretation of the law.
 Providers should consult the relevant Right to Acquire statutory provisions and seek legal advice where appropriate.

 2.1.3 Right to Acquire does not provide for any application of a preserved Right to Buy; Rent to Mortgage option; Right to a Loan for payment of service charges; the Right to Buy or delay procedure.